 Why do we need product management?

 Product management turns product ideas into business results.
-After all, anyone can have an idea.
-It’s figuring out the tedious details that turn an idea into a business.
-Product management does a lot of the hidden business paperwork.
+After all, anyone can have an idea; it’s figuring out the tedious details that turn an idea into a business.
+Product management does a lot of the hidden business analysis, research, and validation.

 And product management extends beyond product development to promotion, selling, service, support, and operations.
 A business-savvy product manager answers these questions: